Meyer family fonds

 Rules or ConventionsISAAD(G) informed by RAD

-Archivist's NoteArchival items described by Ally Bebbling and based on original Filemaker Pro database records.
+Archivist's NoteArchival items described by Ally Bebbling and informed by information in original Filemaker Pro database records.
 Museum objects described by Caitlin Donaldson.
 Series arrangement and description by Shyla Seller.

 Date of Description2019